FOR AGES 3 YEARS TO 18 YEARS

 According to the International Union for Conservation of Nature (IUCN) Red List, the conversation status of the white-breasted nuthatches is Least Concern.
 The North American birds are abundantly found across the world and their population is even increasing.

-White-breasted nuthatches are distinguished from other nuthatches by their long bills.
-Their bills are nearly as long as their heads and slightly upturned.
-Nuthatches with white breasts have black crowns on their heads, as well as white cheeks and undersides.
-Their lower belly has a rosy region near the tail.
-The back of a nuthatch is bluish-gray.
 Their wings and tails are a mix of black, white, and bluish-gray colors.
 Male birds are slightly more vibrantly colored than female birds, with dark parts of their plumage contrasting with their light plumage.
 Females have a slightly grayer complexion on average.

-These North American birds are extremely adorable and look really cute, as well.
+These North American birds are extremely adorable and look cute, as well.
 However, these birds are extremely territorial and sensitive.
 While the male white-breasted nuthatches defend the territory, both the male and female white-breasted nuthatches reside in the territory.
-Only during winter, white-breasted nuthatches leave their territory in search of food.
+Only during winter, do white-breasted nuthatches leave their territory in search of food.

 These birds use visual cues and vocalizations to communicate with birds from the species.
 These North American birds are almost quiet throughout the entire year, even during the breeding season.
 However, during early spring and winter, white-breasted nuthatches become particularly vocal.
 These songbirds sing to defend their territories.